Yuan-DataScience/Project-of-PWC/README.md

 ### Result
 - Successfully cleaned and prepared a dataset of nearly 14,000 entries.
 - Defined and visualized KPIs that provided valuable insights for the company’s digital transformation efforts.
-- Delivered six comprehensive Power BI dashboards, facilitating data-driven decision-making within the Call Center, Customer Retention, and Human Resources departments.
+- Delivered 5 comprehensive Power BI dashboards, facilitating data-driven decision-making within the Call Center, Customer Retention, and Human Resources departments.

 #### Dashboards